felipetunes/SquadsApi/README.md

 - `GET /api/v1/player/getbyname/:name`: Returns a player by its name.
 - `GET /api/v1/player/getbycountry/:country`: Returns all players from a given country.

 To use this API, you can send an HTTP request to the desired route.
-For example, to get all teams, you can send a GET request to `/player/getall`.
+For example, to get all players, you can send a GET request to `/player/getall`.

 ## API documentation
 This API uses __Swagger__ to automatically generate API documentation with the OpenAPI 2.0 standard.
 You can access the API documentation via `/swagger/index.html` in your browser.
 The API documentation contains information about routes, parameters, return types, and request and response examples.